The topics

 Johann Wilhelm Ludwig Gleim (1719-1803) was one of the most widely read poets of his time and a close friend of many other poets and thinkers.
 Friendship was a cult in the 18th century, and Gleim was perhaps the most passionate representative of this cult.
 As a poet, as a genius of friendship, as a literary activist and promoter, he was a central figure in the literary communication of the Enlightenment.

-Gleim's first work was already a sensational success: jocular poems of wine and love (1744) modelled on the Greek poet Anacreon.
+Gleim's first work was already a sensational success: humorous poems of wine and love (1744) modelled on the Greek poet Anacreon.
 His poems on Frederick II of Prussia and his campaigns in the Seven Years' War were even more successful.
-Gleim was also widely known as a fabulist.
-With these and other poems, he provided impetus for literary development.
+Gleim was also widely known as a writer of fables.
+With these and other poems, he set impulses for literary development.
 He was one of the most prominent writers of letters of his time.

 Gleim began to gather his friends around him in portraits at an early age.
 Over the years, the walls filled up.
 At the same time, his library grew.
 His correspondence with over 500 people took on the characteristics of a manuscript archive.
 Gleim systematically expanded these collections in order to document the literary development and the culture of friendship of his time, and provided for their preservation in his will.